-The programs help participants manage stress, discuss the benefits of physical activity and good nutrition, and help participants communicate more effectively with health care providers.
+The programs help participants manage stress, discuss the benefits of physical activity and good nutrition, and help participants communicate more effectively with family, friends, and health care providers.
 Participants develop action plans related to these topics through structured planning and feedback exercises.
 Since older adults disproportionately experience chronic diseases, the U.S. Administration on Aging supports the dissemination of self-management programs for chronic diseases.

 The Chronic Disease Self-Management Program was developed at Stanford University.
-Results have shown that seniors who participate in the program improved their healthful behaviors and decrease their days in the hospital.
+Results have shown that seniors who participate in the program improved their healthful behaviors and decreased their days in the hospital.
 Each workshop consists of six classes, held once a week, for 2½ hours.

 The Stanford University Diabetes Self-Management Program consists of six 2½-hour classes, led by health coaches who have successfully completed a course in diabetes management.
 Workshop topics include: techniques to deal with the symptoms of diabetes; exercise for maintaining and improving strength and endurance; healthy eating; appropriate use of medication; and working more effectively with healthcare providers.